twpayne/chezmoi/README.md

 seamlessly using either gpg encryption or a password manager of your choice.

-In all cases you only need to maintain a single source of truth: a single branch in a version control system (e.g. git) for everything public and a single password manager for all your secrets, with seamless integration between them.
+In all cases you only need to maintain a single source of truth: a single branch in git for everything public and a single password manager for all your secrets, with seamless integration between them.

 If you do not personalize your configuration or only ever use a single operating system with a single account and none of your dotfiles contain secrets then you